yberreby/TextShower/README.md

 ## And if I want more?

 The complete source of TextShower is annotated, so you can edit it to match your needs.
+Remember, it is written in CoffeeScript, so it is better to edit the *CoffeeScript* source rather than the JavaScript one.

 Browsers support
 ====

-TextShower should support everything that jQuery support.
+TextShower should support everything that jQuery supports.
 Everything should work fine with jQuery 1.8+, even in old IE. If you have jQuery 2.x embedded instead, you will miss all these poor Internet Explorer 8 and lower users.

 So if you have any bug in one of these browsers: